Topo Chico: Legal issues

 In 2023, a New York resident sued Coca-Cola because its Topo Chico Margarita Hard Seltzers do not contain tequila and cited that the product's packaging was misleading about the contents of the beverage.
 The lawsuit was dismissed later that year.
 In 2024, a Florida resident brought a similar suit against Coca-Cola, also citing that the product's packaging includes "false and misleading representations and omissions" suggesting that the product contains tequila.

-In popular culture

-"Topo Chico" is the subject and title of the last song on Robert Ellis's 2019 album Texas Piano Man.

-Topo Chico is featured on the album cover of Seattle WA band iji's 2013 album UNLTD.
-COOL DRINKS.